 Books would typically be rebound or repaired in response to damage or changes of fashion.
-For example, covers ('Covers') would be replaced when a library or a collector decided to update the appearance of their books.
-This would be done by completely replacing existing bindings, in which case only the sewing stations ('Sewing Stations') of the original structure will survive, or by replacing or covering the original covers with a new, perhaps more fashionable material, in which case the binding may well retain a first structure under a later covering.
-This has happened in many libraries, such as the collection of very early manuscripts in the Biblioteca Capitolare in Vercelli (Lombardia), where the original full covers were mostly replaced by quarter covers ('Quarter Covers') of tanned ('Tanned Skin') sheepskin ('Sheepskin') in the late seventeenth century, or the library of the Franciscan monastery of Šibenik in Croatia, where both the boards ('Boards') and covers of the bindings of their collection of incunabula were replaced in the eighteenth century by laced-case ('Laced Cases') covers of thick cartonnage ('Cartonnage') paper.
+For example, covers (LoB, "Covers") would be replaced when a library or a collector decided to update the appearance of their books.
+This would be done by completely replacing existing bindings, in which case only the sewing stations (LoB, "Sewing Stations") of the original structure will survive, or by replacing or covering the original covers with a new, perhaps more fashionable material, in which case the binding may well retain a first structure under a later covering.
+This has happened in many libraries, such as the collection of very early manuscripts in the Biblioteca Capitolare in Vercelli (Lombardia), where the original full covers were mostly replaced by quarter covers (LoB, "Quarter Covers") of tanned (LoB, "Tanned Skin") sheepskin (LoB, "Sheepskin") in the late seventeenth century, or the library of the Franciscan monastery of Šibenik in Croatia, where both the boards (LoB, "Boards") and covers of the bindings of their collection of incunabula were replaced in the eighteenth century by laced-case (LoB, "Laced Cases") covers of thick cartonnage (LoB, "Cartonnage") paper.

-2.2.
-Reuse of components
+2.2 Reuse of components

-During rebinding or repair, binders often used re-cycled material mostly from earlier books.
-For example, printed or written leaves from earlier books recycled as endleaves ('Endleaves'), covers, spine linings ('Spine Linings'), board laminates ('Board Laminates'), etc., or boards and covers from discarded or earlier bindings recycled for different books.
+During rebinding or repair, binders often used recycled material, mostly from earlier books.
+For example, printed or written leaves from earlier books recycled as endleaves (LoB, "Endleaves"), covers, spine linings (LoB, "Spine Linings"), board laminates (LoB, "Board Laminates"), etc., or boards and covers from discarded or earlier bindings which were recycled for different books.
 Any description of bindings that attempts to date them based on these materials may therefore be misleading, as there may be a discrepancy of several centuries between the materials used.
 As the result of this phenomenon, a Romanesque manuscript in the library of Lincoln Cathedral now has two wooden boards of the same age as the manuscript, neither of which matches either the manuscript or each other, but both of which were used in the repair of the book in the nineteenth century.

-2.3.
-Case study
+2.3 Case study

-A copy of Jacobus Philippus, De claris mulieribus, Ferrara, 1497 (figure 1), once in the Otto Schäfer collection in Germany, was described in an exhibition catalogue (Arnim) as having been bound in a contemporary binding with a cartonnage cover attached by lacing the slips ('Slips') of the leather sewing supports through its joints ('Joints (Features)').
-This pattern of Italian laced-case cover is frequently found on bindings from the second half of the sixteenth century through to the nineteenth and if this binding were of the date of the text then it would be the earliest example known by almost half a century.
-A response by the author of the catalogue confirmed that the slips were part of the sewing supports and were original to the binding.
-An examination of the book in person a few years later in New York, led to these observations:
+A copy of Jacobus Philippus, De claris mulieribus, Ferrara, 1497 (figure 1), once in the Otto Schäfer collection in Germany, was described in an exhibition catalogue (Arnim) as having been bound in a contemporary binding with a cartonnage cover attached by lacing the slips (LoB, "Slips") of the leather sewing supports through its joints

+(LoB, "Joints (Features)").
+This type of Italian laced-case cover is frequently found on bindings from the second half of the sixteenth century through the nineteenth century and if this binding were of the date of the text then it would be the earliest example known by almost half a century.
+A response from the author of the catalogue confirmed that the slips were part of the sewing supports and were original to the binding.
+An examination of the book in person a few years later in New York led to these observations:

-- a) the existence of leather stains at the head ('Head') and tail ('Tail') of the spine edges of the outermost endleaf at each end of the book, - b) the cut ends of substantial split-strap ('Split-Strap Sewing Supports') white alum-tawed ('Alum-Tawed Skin') sewing supports showing in the joints and - c) the existence of a multiplicity of worm holes in the first and last few leaves.
+- a) the existence of leather stains at the head (LoB, "Head") and tail (LoB, "Tail") of the spine edges of the outermost endleaf at each end of the book, - b) the cut ends of substantial white alum-tawed (LoB, "Alum-Tawed Skin") split-strap sewing supports (LoB, "Split-Strap Sewing Supports") showing in the joints and - c) the existence of a multiplicity of worm holes in the first and last few leaves.